steria773-archive/Cake/docs/readme.md

 # Documentation
-This Is The Documentation Of Cake,Which In Development
+This Is The Documentation Of Cake,Which Is In Development

 ## Showcase
 1. [Games](https://github.com/Cake-Engine/Cake/blob/master/docs/games.md)